E-boat: Royal Navy

 At the end of the war about 34 E-boats were surrendered to the British.
-Three boats, S-130 (renamed P5230), S-208 (P5208) and S-212 (P5212) were retained for trials.
+Three boats, S130 (renamed P5230), S208 (P5208) and S212 (P5212) were retained for trials.

 Operation Jungle

 The Gehlen Organization, an intelligence agency established by American occupation authorities in Germany in 1946 and manned by former members of the Wehrmacht's Fremde Heere Ost (Foreign Armies East), used the Royal Navy's E-boats in order to infiltrate its agents into the Baltic states and Poland.
 Royal Navy Commander Anthony Courtney was struck by the potential capabilities of former E-boat hulls, and John Harvey-Jones of the Naval Intelligence Division was put in charge of the project.
 He discovered that the Royal Navy still had two E-boats, P5230 and P5208, and had them sent to Portsmouth, where one of them, P5230 (ex-S130), was modified to reduce its weight and increase its power with the installation of two Napier Deltic engines of 2500 hp each.

-Lieutenant-Commander Hans-Helmut Klose was assigned to command a German crew, recruited by the British MI-6 and funded by the American Office of Policy Coordination.
+Lieutenant-Commander Hans-Helmut Klose was assigned to command a German crew, recruited by the British MI6 and funded by the American Office of Policy Coordination.
 The missions were assigned the codename "Operation Jungle".
 The boats carried out their missions under the cover of the British Control Commission's Fishery Protection Service, which was responsible for preventing Soviet navy vessels from interfering with German fishing boats and for destroying stray mines.
 The home port of the boats was Kiel, and operated under the supervision of Harvey-Jones.
 Manned by Klose and his crew, they usually departed for the island of Bornholm waving the White Ensign, where they would hoist the Swedish flag for a dash to Gotland, and there they would wait for orders from Hamburg.
 The first mission consisted in the landing of Lithuanian agents at Palanga, Lithuania, in May 1949, and the last one took place in April 1955 in Saaremaa, Estonia.
 During the last two years of the operation, three new German-built motorboats replaced the old E-boats.
 Klose was later assigned the command of a patrol boat in the Bundesmarine and became commander-in-chief of the fleet before his retirement in 1978.